-Earlier this year, the national advocacy organization FARE (Food Allergy Research & Education) launched a formal complaint against American Airlines over its refusal to allow pre-boarding to passengers with food allergies, so that they may wipe their seating areas to reduce the risk of allergen exposures.
+Early in 2017, the national advocacy organization FARE (Food Allergy Research & Education) launched a formal complaint against American Airlines over its refusal to allow pre-boarding to passengers with food allergies.
+The intent is that they may wipe their seating areas to reduce the risk of allergen exposures.

 In its DOT complaint (filed Feb.
 15, 2017), FARE contended that AA’s written online policy, which explicitly refuses pre-boarding to those with food allergies, was both discriminatory and a violation of the Air Carrier Access Act.
 In the new letter to the Department of Transportation, FARE CEO Dr. James Baker writes of FARE’s mission and its membership being harmed because of AA’s “ongoing blatant refusal to comply with its legal obligations under the Air Carrier Access Act.”